rcghpge/lnos/docs/networkconfigs.md

 If your system does not detect a network card (NIC), the most common reasons are:

-- Missing driver – The kernel may not include the correct driver for your hardware (e.g., Realtek r8168, Intel Wi-Fi iwlwifi).
+- Missing driver – The kernel may not include the correct driver for your hardware (e.g., Realtek `r8168`, Intel Wi-Fi `iwlwifi`).

 - Missing firmware – Some devices require additional firmware files.
 The linux-firmware package covers most cases.

-  - For custom builds, ensure linux-firmware is listed under packages.x86_64 or packages.aarch64.
+  - For custom builds, ensure `linux-firmware` is listed under `packages.x86_64` or `packages.aarch64`.

 Recommendation:

-- Verify that your NIC is listed with ip link.
+- Verify that your NIC is listed with `ip link`.

-- If no device appears, install or enable the appropriate driver and confirm linux-firmware is available.
+- If no device appears, install or enable the appropriate driver and confirm `linux-firmware` is available.

 ## 6. LnOS @ UTA